Brian Patterson

-Brian Patterson (born January 4, 1965, in Hayward, California U.S.) is a former American "Old School" bicycle motocross (BMX) racer.
+Brian Patterson (born January 4, 1965) is an American former "Old School" bicycle motocross (BMX) racer.

 Brian Patterson is the younger of the most potent sibling combinations BMX has ever seen.
-With Brent the Brothers Patterson are the only brothers to both hold the National No.1 Pro title in any major BMX sanctioning body.
+With Brent, the Brothers Patterson are the only brothers to both hold the National No.1 Pro title in any major BMX sanctioning body.
 Brent in 1980 and Brian in 1982 and 1983 in the American Bicycle Association (ABA).
 They are also the only sibling combination to hold both the no.1 and no.2 national pro plate simultaneously with a major sanctioning body with Brian being ABA number one pro and Brent number two pro in 1982.

 Racing career milestones

 Note: Professional first are on the national level unless otherwise indicated.

 Started racing: At least early 1976 at 11 years old.
 Took a hiatus from racing beginning in 1979 at 13 due to burn out but resumed racing late 1980 at 15 years old.

 First race result: Possibly March 20, 1976, when he won 10 & 11 Novice Class at the Pioneer Area.
 His brother Brent came in third in 14 novice.